orvi-tmp/learning-c-with-pebble/chapter12.md

     datumf = 12.6;
     datumi = (int) datumf;

 Now, it indeed true that `datumf` is stored in memory as binary and in IEEE 754 format for floating point numbers.
 But because the C programming language uses higher level abstraction to represent data, the exact binary sequence that represents `datumf` is not directly available in the above code.
 All that we can do with assignment is to cast `datumf` to an integer, which is defined to truncate the value at the decimal point.
-We cannot, for example, extract just the mantissa or just the exponent through bitwise opearations.
+We cannot, for example, extract just the mantissa or just the exponent through bitwise operations.
 (We actually can do this through unions, which we will show in a section below).

 This means that data that can be represented as integers or that can be cleanly and completely cast to integers can be manipulated with bitwise operations.
 All others cannot.
 However, as we will see, we can usually manipulate *any* data object using unions.